Doddington gang: Doddington Gang vs Gooch Close Gang

 In the early 1990s, the Pepperhill/Doddington group developed a fierce rivalry with the Gooch Close Gang.
 The rivalry centered around control of the lucrative drug trade in Moss Side.
 The Gooch, aligned with the Cheetham Hill Gang and the larger Westside Gooch faction, started a violent turf war that divided the estate and resulted in two decades of gang-related shootings.

-This feud and the resulting bloodshed, escalating throughout the 1990s, led local newspapers to dub Manchester as "Gunchester".
+This feud and the resulting bloodshed, escalating throughout the 1990s, led local newspapers to dub Manchester "Gunchester".